HuxTim/harvest1/README.md

 - [dropzone.js](https://http://www.dropzonejs.com/) - DropzoneJS is an open source library that provides drag’n’drop file uploads with image previews
 - [PaperClip] (https://github.com/thoughtbot/paperclip) -
 - [Google Maps](https://enterprise.google.com/maps/products/mapsapi.html) - The best of Google's Powerful Mapping for your business
+- [bcrypt] (https://rubygems.org/gems/bcrypt/versions/3.1.11) - bcrypt() is a sophisticated and secure hash algorithm designed by The OpenBSD project for hashing passwords.
+The bcrypt Ruby gem provides a simple wrapper for safely handling passwords.
 - [Bootstrap](http://getbootstrap.com/) - Build responsive, mobile-first projects on the web with the world's most popular front-end component library.
+- [Sunspot_solr] (https://rubygems.org/gems/sunspot_solr/versions/2.2.6) - Solr provides a bundled Solr distribution for use with Sunspot.
+Typical deployment environments will require more configuration, but this distribution is well suited to development and testing.
+- [Fast-stemmer] (https://github.com/romanbsd/fast-stemmer) - Fast-stemmer is simply a wrapping around multithreaded Porter stemming algorithm.
+- [Byebug] (https://rubygems.org/gems/byebug) - Byebug is a Ruby debugger.
+It's implemented using the TracePoint C API for execution control and the Debug Inspector C API for call stack navigation.
+The core component provides support that front-ends can build on.
+It provides breakpoint handling and bindings for stack frames among other things and it comes with an easy to use command line interface.

 ## To-Do